Sustiva – Drug for HIV Treatment

 Availability: FDA granted accelerated approval in September 1998; FDA granted traditional (full) approval based on long-term efficacy in February 2000

-Sustiva – Drug for HIV TreatmentIntroduction
+Sustiva – Drug for HIV TreatmentGeneral Information

-Sustiva: Clinical Study Results
+Sustiva: Results of a Clinical Study

 What You Should Know